umaciki4/FormCmsAdminSdk/README.md

 After configuring, click `Save and Publish` to enable the comments feature.
 The Comments Plugin is designed for `Detail Pages`, where comments are associated with an `Entity Name` and `RecordId` (automatically retrieved from the page URL parameters).

 ### Comment Interactions
 Authenticated users can add, edit, delete, like, and reply to comments.
 The Comments Plugin sends events for these actions, which are handled by other plugins.
 For example:
 - The Notification Plugin processes these events to send notice to the comment's creator.
-- The Engage Activity Plugin uses these events to update the record's engagement score.
+- The Engagement Plugin uses these events to update the record's engagement score.

 ### Integrating Comments with GraphQL
 Each `Detail Page` is linked to a FormCMS GraphQL query.
 To include comments:
 - Add the `Comments` field to your GraphQL query.
 - The Comments Plugin automatically attaches comment data to the query results.

-### Update Score and Daily Activity
+### Update Score and Daily Engagement

 * Each comment contributes to increasing the record's popularity score.
 * The admin panel displays the daily comment count.